Zydak/Vulkan-Path-Tracer/README.md

 - Depth of Field
 - Russian roulette

-If you want to know details of the implementation of these features, look at [Project Overview](./Docs/ProjectOverview.md).
+If you're interested in details of the implementation of these features, look at [Project Overview](https://zydak.github.io/Vulkan-Path-Tracer/).

 # Gallery
 <p align="center">